 Building the evidence base for informal seed system interventions

-The studies included seed system security assessments (SSSA) with CRS to understand how seed is accessed in emergency areas; woreda analyses to understand preferred varieties and traits, constraints in accessing seed and what farmers and producers see as necessary interventions; local grain/seed market analyses to assess the role and centrality of the market in informal systems and traders roles in that market; and social seed network analyses to identify nodal farmers and their roles, as well as tracking and visualizing the movement of seed in and among villages.
+The studies included seed system security assessments (SSSA) with CRS to understand how seed is accessed in emergency areas; woreda analyses to understand preferred varieties and traits, constraints in accessing seed and what farmers and producers see as necessary interventions; local grain/seed market analyses to assess the role and centrality of the market in the informal system and traders roles in that market; and social seed network analyses to identify nodal farmers and their roles, as well as tracking and visualizing the movement of seed in and among villages.

-The studies fed the design of ISSD’s new component and interventions on informal seed systems.
+The studies fed the design of ISSD’s new component and interventions on the informal seed system.
 A total of 30 woredas are selected for intervention, across 22 zones and four regions.
 21 of the woredas are PSNP woredas, while four are AGP woredas.
 In total, 96 kebelles are targeted, with 50% of direct beneficiaries being women farmers.